liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### Why was this change made?

-As stated previously, the use of the `javax.servlet.jsp` API in `portal-service` prevented the use of any other JSP impl within plugins (OSGi or otherwise).
+As stated previously, the use of the `javax.servlet.jsp` API in `portal-kernel` prevented the use of any other JSP impl within plugins (OSGi or otherwise).
 This limited what Liferay could change with respect to providing its own JSP implementation within OSGi.